Get your home holiday-ready 🎄 SEE ALL IDEAS

 Septic tank treatments come in a variety of forms intended to make the product more effective and easier to use, including pods, tablets, powders, and liquids.

-• Pods are one of the most popular formats, with a water-soluble casing that makes them simple to handle, similar to dishwashing detergent pods.
+• Pods are one of the most popular formats, with a water-soluble casing that makes them simple to handle, similar to laundry pods meant to replace liquid laundry detergents.
 Simply drop the pod into the toilet and flush.
-The casing dissolves and the treatment gets released into the tank.
+The casing dissolves, and the treatment releases into the tank.
 With no mess, no measuring, and a slightly delayed release time, this is one of the easiest methods.

 • Tablets are used in the same way as pods, but they lack a protective coating.
 Instead, the entire tablet must break down inside the tank, which takes slightly longer than a pod.
 Because the tablets are measured doses, this method is another simple, easy-to-use septic tank treatment.